OpenLocalizationOrg/PowerShell-Docs/dsc/lnxGettingStarted.md

 1. Import the nx module.
 The nx Windows PowerShell module contains the schema for Built-In resources for DSC for Linux, and must be installed to your local computer and imported in the configuration.

-    -To install the nx module, copy the nx module directory to either `%UserProfile%\Documents\WindowsPowerShell\Modules\` or `C:\windows\system32\WindowsPowerShell\v1.0\Modules`.
+    -To install the nx module, copy the nx module directory to either `$env:USERPROFILE\Documents\WindowsPowerShell\Modules\` or `$PSHOME\Modules`.
 The nx module is included in the DSC for Linux installation package (MSI).
 To import the nx module in your configuration, use the __Import-DSCResource__ command:

 ```powershell
 Configuration ExampleConfiguration{